KxSystems/docs-v1/docs/ml/toolkit/utils.md

 `.ml`

-: Functions that are fundamental to machine learning applications at present relating to statistical analysis, and array production.
+: Functions for statistical analysis and array production.

 `.ml.util`

-: More case specific utility functions for the manipulation of data.
+: Functions for the manipulation and of data.

+!!! note
 	These namespaces will be expanded over time to include wider ranging functionality.
-The functions within these namespaces, and be used in conjunction with those in the [FRESH section](fresh.md) of the toolkit to apply machine-learning techniques to time-series data.
+The functions within these namespaces can be used in conjunction with those in the [FRESH section](fresh.md) of the toolkit to apply machine-learning techniques to time-series data.

 <i class="fa fa-github"></i>
 [KxSystems/ml-toolkit](https://github.com/kxsystems/ml-toolkit)